wodo-platform/wodo-ticketing/README.md

 ## About

 Community members can create issues and tickets under this generic module.
-Access to "issues" tabl on this page and select "create a new issues" button to create a new ticket.
+Access to "issues" tab on this page and select "create a new issues" button to create a new ticket.